wayne923/leetpython/docs/The-1hr-Guide-To-Python/02_Python Data Types/06_String.md

 If you want to include a backslash `\` into your code you can simply use `\\`:

-There's in fact a many kinds of escape sequence commands.
+There's in fact many kinds of escape sequence commands.
 Most of them perform specialized action for string formatting and so fall outside the scope of this tutorial.
 You can find them here if you're curious- https://docs.python.org/3/reference/lexical_analysis.html#escape-sequences